Event-Aware Prompt Learning for Dynamic Graphs: Proposed Method:

 \subsection{Overall framework}

 We illustrate the overall framework of \model\ in Fig.\ref{fig.framework}.
-First, we pre-train a dynamic graph encoder as shown in Fig.\ref{fig.framework}(a).
-Second, given the pre-trained dynamic graph encoder, we propose event-aware prompting with three substages to adapt historical events knowledge to downstream tasks: event extraction, event adaptation, and event aggregation, as shown in Fig.~\ref{fig.framework}(b).
-Specifically, for each node, we first extract its recent historical events.
-Then, we design event prompts to modify the event representations for better downstream adaptation.
-Finally, we aggregate historical events via a dynamic prompt and a time-decay function, to reweight the impact of different events.
+Overall, \model\ follows a two-stage pipeline that combines learning a general-purpose dynamic graph encoder and event-aware prompt tuning for efficient downstream adaptation.
+First, we pre-train a dynamic graph encoder, as shown in Fig.~\ref{fig.framework}(a).
+The encoder models the dynamic graphs and learns time-dependent node representations via a pretext task, so that the learned representations capture intrinsic temporal and structural patterns and can be transferred to various downstream applications.
+Second, given the pre-trained dynamic graph encoder, we propose event-aware prompting to adapt historical event knowledge to downstream tasks through three substages: event extraction, event adaptation, and event aggregation, as shown in Fig.~\ref{fig.framework}(b).
+Specifically, for each node at a target time, we first extract its recent $K$ historical events as a compact event context.
+We then employ lightweight event prompts to modify the resulting event representations, aiming to better align fine-grained event information with the downstream objective while keeping the backbone encoder unchanged.
+Finally, we aggregate the adapted historical events into a history-aware representation via a dynamic prompt together with a time-decay function, which jointly reweights the relative impact of different events based on their learned importance and temporal recency.
+The aggregated representation is then used for downstream prediction and optimized with the task-specific loss.